ccwinch/live-streaming-tech-notes/src/problems.md

 Check the monitor power and display cables are securely plugged in at both ends.

+Try power-cycling the ATEM.

+If this doesn't solve the problem, [reload the ATEM settings](./settings.md#blackmagic-atem-tv-studio-pro-4k).

 Alternatively, check that both the video standard and the multiview video standard are set to 1080p50 using the menu system at the top right of the ATEM.
 Use the menu and set buttons to navigate the menu.
 If they are not set to 1080p50, change them both to this value.

 ## ATEM switcher preview and programme buttons not working